 Oil Vaporizers are used to vape oily concentrates like distillate.
 The atomizers contain a tank that you fill with your extracts.
 Oil extracts come in many forms from syringes to pre-filled vape cartridges.
-The number one used oil to fill an oil vape tank with is a distillate.
+The number one used oil to fill an oil vape tank which is a distillate.
 It is an extremely thick oil that requires the correct equipment to properly vape.
 The vaporizers that we sell for oily concentrates are all specially designed to work with thicker oils, and you should have no issues with vaping distillates.

 Wick vs. Wickless Tanks